Didas-git/Nekdis/README.md

 - `in` operator for number search
 - Array of points
 - Fully support array of objects
+- Add `$id` alias[^2]

 [^1]: Currently the `deepMerge` function will take longer the more objects and nested objects you have, the idea i received is to do it all in one go by using a function to flatten it but im not sure yet on how to do it

+[^2]: This could be a nice addition but im still unsure if this should be added and needs to be further discussed

+[^3]: Is this really needed?
+From my point of view the complexity required to add this would outweigh any benefits from it specially on the type-level transformations

 # Nekdis VS Redis-OM